 Thus, I could wear these for many hours at a stretch without discomfort.
 The music will fatigue your head before these phones fatigue your ears.

 They reduced surrounding noise adequately, which is a feature their closed-air design.
-They employ a black metal plate that encloses the driver speaker in each earpiece, and keeps program sound in, and ambient surround noises out.
+They have a black metal plate on the back of each can.
+This encloses the driver speaker.
+So it helps keep program sound in, and ambient noise out.

-There are foamy, soft earcushions, coated with a thin, highly flexible black film that gives them a soft, leathery feel, further enhancing the comfort level.
+There are foamy, soft ear cushions.
+They coat these with a thin, highly flexible black film.
+This gives them a soft, leathery feel, which raises comfort even more.

 Circular Cans / Cups